markielokie/predict-airbnb-prices-nyc/README.md

-# Predicting AirBnb Listing Prices in NYC
+# Predicting Airbnb Listing Prices in NYC

 I participated in a Kaggle competition where I predicted the prices of AirBnb rental listings in NYC using supervised machine learning techniques such as linear regression, trees and bootstrap (random forest and boosting).